Haryana Jamabandi: A Detailed Guide for Land Buyers and Owners

 Khewat Number |

 - Lists the landowners.
-It is written in black ink. - This number is subject to change in the next jamabandi. - A “MIN” indicates a subdivision of the khewat number. -Details are elaborated in Column 4, or we can say that the owners mentioned in Column 4 have one Khewat number, which is mentioned in Column 1. |
+It is written in black ink. - This number is subject to change in the next jamabandi. - A “MIN” indicates a subdivision of the khewat number. - Owners mentioned in Column 4 are associated with one Khewat number, which is mentioned in this column. |

 2 |